 Yes it’s official.
 We are getting older.

-I hit a wall not long after leaving the bright lights of Vegas, not surprising as I didn’t sleep the night before we left back in Oz; and so I crashed in the back seat until we were just about coming into Salt Lake City.
+I hit a wall not long after leaving the bright lights of Vegas in the rear-view, and crashed in the back seat of the car until we were just about coming into Salt Lake City.
 I only woke because Sasha had tuned into The Howard Stern Show and once I started listening; that was it.
-I don’t know if it was jet-lag or what, but Stern kept doing this impersonation of someone, and I couldn’t stop laughing.
+I don’t know if it was jet-lag or what, but Stern kept doing this ridiculous and I’m sure unflattering impersonation of someone, and I couldn’t stop laughing.

-Continuing on we arrived at Hyde Drift Boats.
-It was early evening on a Saturday.
-Fortunately Matt Hyde was willing to come down to the factory and give us a boat that we could use for our trip.
+Forging on through the desert heat we arrived at Hyde Drift Boats.
+It was early evening on a Saturday night and fortunately for us Matt Hyde was willing to come down to the factory after-hours and give us a boat that we could use for our trip.
 That was nice enough, but when he pulled out a shiny, new white one; to say we were appreciative was an understatement.
-After signing some paperwork in the office that amounted to ‘you break it, you bought it’; we hit the road with the small town of Driggs Idaho as our final destination.
+After signing some paperwork in the office that amounted to ‘you break it, you bought it’; we hit the road with the small town of Driggs Idaho as our first destination of the trip.

 Still.
 No big deal.
 The local Thai restaurant was open and we managed to score a table just before closing.
 Pad Thai and a few pale ales.
-A good start to the trip in any man’s book.
+A good start to the trip in anyone’s book.

 The next day we were up early and rigging rods before heading to see the guys at Worldcast Anglers and Gary Beebe from Mountain Drift Boats.
 Even when you are desperate to get fishing, the chance to catch up with old friends, always trumps having an extra hour on the water.